yohannesbog/LoopQA/README.md

 Scalability: Adding new test cases is as simple as updating the test data file.

-##Prerequisites
+## Prerequisites

 Node.js (>= 16.x)

 Playwright (npm install playwright)

-##Setup
+## Setup

 #Clone the repository:
 git clone <repository_url>
-cd <repository_name>

-#Install dependencies: npx install
+# Install dependencies: npx install

-#Ensure Playwright browsers are installed:  npx playwright install
+# Ensure Playwright browsers are installed:  npx playwright install

-##Usage
+## Usage

-#Run the test suite: npx playwright test
+# Run the test suite: npx playwright test

-#View the test results in the console or generate an HTML report:  npx playwright show-report
+# View the test results in the console or generate an HTML report:  npx playwright show-report